keattang/eks-auth-proxy/README.md

 # eks-auth-proxy

 This proxy server is designed to sit in front of applications that run in EKS clusters and access the Kubernetes API.
-It prevents access until the user has logged in using a third party provider (e.g. Google, Github, etc.) that can be federated with an AWS IAM role.
-It then creates an EKS authorization token based on the temporary credentials it receives from assuming the role.
+It prevents access until the user has logged in using a third party provider (e.g. Google, Github, etc.) that can be federated with one or more AWS IAM roles.
+It then creates an EKS authorization token based on the temporary credentials it receives from assuming one of the roles.
 This is passed on as `Bearer` token via the `Authorization` header to the upstream server.
 This is particularly useful for exposing and protecting the Kubernetes dashboard.

+The server is designed to sit behind a trusted reverse proxy (e.g. nginx, ELB, ALB) that handles SSL/TLS termination.
+DO NOT expose this directly to the internet.

+Currently, only OIDC identity providers are supported but this could be extended to also support SAML providers.
+(Pull requests welcome) For more information on setting up an OIDC identity provider in AWS see [this article](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc.html)

+## Prerequisites

+Before running this server you will need to do the following:

+-   Setup an OIDC identity provider (e.g. [Google](https://developers.google.com/identity/protocols/OpenIDConnect))
+-   Use the details from the previous step to create an OIDC identity provider and associated role in AWS https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc.html
+-   Add a role mapping in the `aws-auth` configmap in your EKS cluster https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html

 ## Running the server